derberg/test-experiment/test.md

 <a name="channel-smartylighting/streetlights/1/0/event/{streetlightId}/lighting/measured"></a>

-The topic on which measured values may be produced and consumed.
+The topic on which measured values may be produced and consumed.ddd

 #### Channel Parameters